andreayup/andreayup/README.md

   - **Email Integration**: EmailJS

 Note: The project code is currently **private**.
-However, feel free to reach out if you'd like to learn more about the development process or view it live [here](dreamakeup.netlify.app).
+However, feel free to reach out if you'd like to learn more about the development process or view it live <a href="https://dreamakeup.netlify.app" target="_blank">here</a>.

   </details>